 Recent world events and concern over ‘fake news’ and ‘post-factualism’ have highlighted the difficulties encountered when trying to find trustworthy sources of information.
 The ability to judge the reliability of different sources of information is a skill that can be learned.
 As well as impacting the political sphere, difficulties in accessing and judging information can have profound effects on individual lives.
-For example, educational differences caused by social inequality account for substantial differences in life expectancy - partly caused by differences in health knowledge and literacy - in other words, being better at finding reliable information.
 When some people do not have the same access to information as others, inequalities are born.

 The AccessLab project aims to improve access to and the judgement of information, through direct citizen-scientist pairings.
 Scientific research impacts on many important aspects of people’s lives.
 Farmers need to know how to encourage biodiversity and how to protect their livestock from disease – shoppers want to know whether the latest 'superfood' really does provide health benefits – house owners might like to know if their home will be under water in ten years due to climate change – and those who get ill will be more likely to seek the right treatment given access to reliable information.